First Days Maternity Supplies Ltd

 Postpartum recovery takes time, so be gentle with yourself.
 A few tips:

-• Use big maternity pads or absorbent underwear in the early weeks (tampons and menstrual cups should be avoided until after your 6-week check).
+• Use maternity pads or absorbent underwear in the early weeks (tampons and menstrual cups should be avoided until after your 6-week check).

 • Rest as much as possible, especially in the first couple of weeks.
-Easier said than done, we know.

 • Stay hydrated and eat nourishing meals to support healing.
-Speak to a healthcare professional about recommended post-birth supplements.

 Final thoughts